jeffmcnamara/CourseraCleaningDataPeerPorject/README.md

-data_mean_std.csv - tidy data set for all mean and standard deviation data

-average.csv - data for each subject averaged by activity
+average  - data for each subject averaged by activity